jotpowers/Personal-Growth/README.md

 * [Books](books.md) - Curated book list.
 The Good, The Bad and the Ugly.
 * [Podcasts](podcasts.md) - Podcast list with in-depth list of specific episodes I think are interesting.
 * [Career Development Planning discussion](CareerDevelopment-Planning.md) - My document on how I approach CDP.
 May or may not work for you.
-* [Becoming a Manager](on-becoming-a-manager.md) - My thoughts on transitioning from technologist to manager
+* [Becoming a Manager](on-becoming-a-manager.md) - My thoughts on transitioning from technologist to manager.